 At the first census, in 1801, Sutton had fewer inhabitants than Cheam or Wallington, and far fewer than Carshalton, but an increase in coaching traffic on the Brighton road and the subsequent arrival of the railway in 1847 prompted a phase of rapid growth.

 The medieval parish church of St Nicholas was demolished and replaced by the present church in 1864.
 Soon after this, more railway connections were added and lord of the manor Thomas Alcock developed a prestigious estate that formed the new parish of Benhilton, and endowed All Saints’ church.

 Alcock also laid out the streets of Newtown, east of the High Street, but left it to an assortment of builders to put up cramped terraced housing here for the working classes.
 Shops and several pubs lined Lind Road, but few of the original properties have survived.

 By 1881 Sutton had grown larger than its three rivals combined.
 Some very grand homes were built in south Sutton towards the end of the century but these too have mostly been replaced by flats or smaller houses.
-One stately (though not beautiful) survivor on Worcester Road, Russettings, has been preserved as the borough’s register office – and is shown in the photograph on the right.*
+One stately (though not beautiful) survivor on Worcester Road, Russettings, has been preserved as the borough’s register office – and is shown in the photograph above.

 The town continued to expand, especially after trams came from Croydon in 1906, but having already grown so much it lacked the space for the kind of Edwardian or interwar development that transformed its neighbours.
-Visible in the photo above, Trinity church was built by the Methodists in 1907 (though it looks almost medieval†).
+Visible in the photo at the top of the page, Trinity church was built by the Methodists in 1907 (though it looks almost medieval †).

 In 1914 the council created Manor Park from the grounds of three large houses, none of which had ever been a manor house, though one had been named Manor Park House.